Interview: Chen Zhi-hao (Lao Dan)

 Our participation was more from the sidelines, because we entered society quite a long time ago.
 Participating from the outside.
 Wanting to help.
 Sometimes was hard to figure out where we could help.
 And we didn’t always think it was possible for us to help very long.
 We didn’t have any interest in climbing up to any political position either.
 So we wouldn’t walk very close with them.
 We would just hope that the island we all lived on would be a good place.
 It’s just that

 Brian Hioe: How do you think China looks at the current political circumstances in Taiwan?

 Lao Dan: I imagine they hate us very much!
-[Laughs] Like afterwards, I made the Taiwan passport stickers.
+[Laughs] Like afterward, I made the Taiwan passport stickers.
 They all went after me.
 Although they didn’t attack me personally, they would all go on about the passport stickers.
-I think that they’re very stupid sometimes, because scolding us like this is useless, it just makes us like them less.
+I think that they’re very stupid sometimes because if they scold us like this is useless, it just makes us like them less.
 And it pushes us further away.
 But they claim that we all are drops from the same river, that we’re all family, but they keep pushing us away.
 It seems very stupid to me.
 I don’t really understand why it’s so stupid.

 Photo credit: Lao Dan/Facebook

 Brian Hioe: Do you think that there could be another social movement in Taiwan like the Sunflower Movement?

 Lao Dan: In the short-term, I think it’s unlikely.
 In the short-term, it would be very difficult to build up to that scale.
 Because this is the first social movement that many people in Taiwan saw.
 There were many social movements before the Sunflower Movement, but the public didn’t notice this.

 For example, the occupation of the Ministry of Interior in 2013 was very large, but nobody noticed.
 But we participated in this and felt quite good about it.
 Before 318, it seems as though a lot of power was being stored up for the movement.
 And it was all released at the right time.